Hamzaoui01/shop/README.md

 ## Application service
 The application check the jwt availibility and permit for every user's role a diffrent acces in the application.

+##CLient JEE
+It's a simple project for the Front End side. as developped by Angular 7.